nayan-tech/nayan-blog/source/_posts/rails-docker.md

 ---
-title: Deploying a Rails app to a Docker container
+title: Deploying a Rails application to a Docker container
 date: 2020-07-25 08:00:00
 author: Anuj Middha
 category: Rails